Find out more about the projects we’re supporting through the Bradford 2025 and GiveBradford Creative Communities Fund.

 South Square Centre

-20 Arches of Possibility is an ambitious placemaking co-creation project led by Young People to repurpose 145-year-old Thornton Viaduct.
-Through creative workshops facilitated by Nelson & Woodward, the project will draw out their aspirations for the future, mirroring the vast ambition of the 20-arch architectural feat.
+20 Arches of Possibility was an ambitious placemaking co-creation project led by Young People to repurpose 145-year-old Thornton Viaduct.
+Through creative workshops facilitated by Nelson & Woodward, the project drew out their aspirations for the future, mirroring the vast ambition of the 20-arch architectural feat.
+Nelson & Woodward co-created a pavilion for the temporary activity taking place on Thornton Viaduct.

 Spin Arts

-Presented in Knowles Park, Holmewood in September 2025, the show will be co-created with the community.
-Their stories/experiences will be shaped into a rap album by Romany Gypsy rapper Big Deli, creating a soundtrack for the production.
+Spin Arts created a large-scale dance and rap concert, ‘RIDE!’ that celebrated Gypsy, Roma, and Traveller (GRT) communities in Bradford as part of Bradford 2025.
+Presented in Knowles Park, Holmewood in September 2025, the show was co-created with the community.
+Their stories/experiences were shaped into a rap album by Romany Gypsy rapper Big Deli, creating a soundtrack for the production.

 Undercliffe Cemetery Charity